-Sometimes you need to create a copy of a disc.
+Sometimes you need to duplicate a disc.
 Suppose you bought a fantastic audio CD by your favorite artist, but you do not want to risk scratching the disc in your car stereo.
-You can make a backup of the original CD (yes, this is legal!) and use the copied disc in your stereo equipment.
-Or you need to make a backup copy of the game DVD you just bought.
+You can make a backup of the original CD (yes, this is legal!) and use the duplicate in your stereo equipment.
+Or maybe you need to make a backup copy of the game or video DVD you just bought.

 When you open CDBurnerXP, you will see Action Selection dialog.
 Click Copy or grab disc and then click OK.
 Make sure you insert the disc you want to copy first.

 In Copy Options tab, defaults are fine.
 As most computers have only one CD/DVD device installed, leave both source and target device the same.